Dimios45/rlffp/README.md

-# Robot-Learning-From-First-Principles
+= Robot-Learning-From-First-Principles

-This project sets up the SO100 robotic arm in MuJoCo simulation using the so100-mujoco-sim repo and LeRobot interface, enabling easy switching between virtual and real robots.
+A hands-on project combining simulation and real-world control of the SO100 robotic arm using vision, language, and reinforcement learning.